What is TCS Tax? Full Form, Meaning & Example Explained

 What is the Difference Between TCS and TDS?

-Point of ComparisonTDS (Tax Deducted at Source)TCS (Tax Collected at Source)
+ParameterTDS (Tax Deducted at Source)TCS (Tax Collected at Source)

-Meaning Tax is taken out by the payer while making a payment Tax is collected by the seller during the sale of goods.
+Meaning Tax is taken out by the payer while making a payment Tax is collected by the seller during the sale of goods

 Collected From Payee (recipient of income) Buyer (purchaser of goods)